 In addition, it uses a pull method rather than a push one, has a large developer community that helps improve the platform, and provides real-time alerting tools.
 You can also run the platform on top of your Kubernetes with the Prometheus Operator.

-New Relic is a full-stack observability platform, so it’ll help you track myriad metrics, logs, and traces to gauge the health, performance, and security of your Kubernetes infrastructure.
-Its Kubernetes integration enables you to analyze services without altering source code, observe the relationship between apps, containers, nodes, and pods, and is eBPF-based.
-With its 16 tools and more than 470 integrations in one platform, New Relic can be your one-stop monitoring tool for K8s — except for Kubernetes cost monitoring.
+New Relic is a full-stack observability platform, so it’ll help you track myriad metrics, logs, and traces to gauge your Kubernetes infrastructure’s health, performance, and security.
+Its Kubernetes integration enables you to analyze services without altering source code and observe the relationship between apps, containers, nodes, and pods.

 cAdvisor automatically discovers active containers so you can monitor their metrics, such as CPU, network, and memory usage (at the node level, not per pod).
-However, as with the Kubernetes Dashboard, it primarily focuses on collecting metrics — not event logs, traces, and events — and does not store long-term data.
+However, as with the Kubernetes Dashboard, it primarily focuses on collecting metrics, not event logs, traces, and events, and does not store long-term data.

 Many engineers use it because it offers robust alerting, can query multiple entities at once, supports Elasticsearch, and is compatible with many data sources.
 Grafana also allows for some log browsing.